aligator/godrop/docs/01_goal.md

 Nothing more and nothing less.

 __Functionality:__
-[ ] a Go server which can serve the frontend and provide a GraphQL API
+[x] a Go server which can serve the frontend and provide a GraphQL API
-[ ] the server is implemented with a real filesystem as data storage, but it should be as easy as re-implementing a filesystem to replace the data source [ ] for now metadata is stored next to the file/folder in a `metadata.json` containing description and mime type [ ] a simple frontend (created with svelte?)
+[x] the server is implemented with a real filesystem as data storage, but it should be as easy as re-implementing a filesystem to replace the data source [ ] for now metadata is stored next to the file/folder in a `metadata.json` containing description and mime type [x] a simple frontend
-[ ] UI can show a folder and navigate
+[x] UI can show a folder and navigate
-[ ] UI can create a sub folder
+[x] UI can create a sub folder
-[ ] UI can upload a file
+[x] UI can upload a file
 [ ] UI can download a file.